konkret-wallet/konkret-wallet/docs/testing.md

-# Automated Testing in the MetaMask Extension Repository
+# Automated Testing in the Konkret Wallet Repository

 The purpose of this document is to summarize the testing tactics we want to align on for this repository.
+It is inherited from upstream and in both cases aspirational.

 In its current version, this document does not include discussions on manual testing, performance testing, or browser testing.
-Our thoughts on our e2e tests will be shared on a separate file (to be linked here).

 To contribute, submit a PR.
-We encourage you to read the section about fitness functions below and include automation in your contribution.
+You are encouraged to read the section about fitness functions below and include automation in your contribution.

 ## Why We Test